Xenon 1.0

 Types

 To support serialization entities can be labeled with types.
 For example when a field is declared as a base class of the object being serialized, we need to know what was actually stored.
-Types are stored in the same place as #ids, using :type after then name or :type; before the item in arrays.
+Types are stored in the same place as #ids, using :type after the name or :type; before the item in arrays.
 The following example shows a car vehicle object and a dog and a fish pet array items.
 The fish also has an id.
 The #id and :type can be in either order.
+Type are not used to identify the Recommended Format used to encode a scalar.

 <Household> <Vehicle:HouseholdApp.Car,HouseholdApp> <Transmission=Manual> <Make=Toyota> <$> <<Pets> :HouseholdApp.Dog,HouseholdApp; <Name=Fido> <Breed=Alsatian> <&> #nemo:HouseholdApp.Fish,HouseholdApp; <Name=Nemo> <Container=Tank> <$>> <$>